paladin0742/paladin0742/README.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend, backend and smart contract for building web applications.
 - 🌱 I worked on several blockchain platforms such as DEX, DEFI, DAO.
 - ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
-- 📫 How to reach me: &nbsp; paladin0742x@gmail.com

 ---

 ### 🛠 &nbsp;Languages and Tools :